How to Convert String to Number in Excel VBA (3 Methods)

 Convert String to Number in Excel VBA

-• Now, press Enter after closing the parentheses.
+• Press Enter after closing the parentheses.

 Convert String to Number in Excel VBA